 Each class also hosts a Showcase of Learning which gives children the opportunity to lead parents and carers through their personal learning journey.
 These provide valuable opportunities for parents to engage in their children's learning.
+We also have a whole school Open Afternoon at the start of the school year to allow parents / careres to see their child's class and meet the teacher informally.
 We welcome any comments or additional information from parents to help us provide the best possible education for your child.